On the Effectiveness of Weight-Encoded Neural Implicit 3D Shapes: Method

-Our \repName\ representation can be treated as its classical counter part (SDF) and rendered efficiently using ray marching.
-Ray marching \cite{hart1996sphere} is a common technique for rendering implicit fields where rays are initialized in the image plane and iteratively "marched" along each ray by a step size equal to the signed distance function value at the point.
-A single ray is marched until it is sufficiently close to the surface ($\epsilon$) or has taken the maximum allowable steps along the ray.
-For more information on ray marching see Morgan McGuire's notes at www.casual-effects.com.
+Our \repName\ representation can be treated as its classical counterpart (SDF) and rendered efficiently using sphere-tracing \citep{hart1996sphere}.
+Sphere tracing is a common technique for rendering implicit fields where rays are initialized in the image plane and iteratively ``marched'' along by a step size equal to the signed distance function value at the current location.
+The ray is declared to have hit the surface when sufficiently close ($<\epsilon$).
+For more details, see Morgan McGuire's comprehensive notes at \hyperref[casual-effects.com]{casual-effects.com}.

-Traditional ray marching can be trivially modified to replace queries against an SDF grid (or equivalent structure) with inferences against our \netName .
-We initialize the starting position of each ray to be it's first intersection with the unit sphere, since all \repName s are normalized to lay within.
-Rays that do not intersect the unit sphere are pruned from the set before marching begins.
-As rays of the image converge at different times, we employ a dynamic batching scheme that composes batches of points for inference based on a mask buffer which tracks rays that have converged to the surface or reached the maximum number of steps.
-Additionally, the dynamic batching method allows us to append additional points when surface normals are required for shading.
+We trivially adapt traditional sphere-tracing by initializing the starting position of each ray to be its first (if any) intersection with the similarity transformed unit sphere, since all \repName s are normalized to lay within.
+As rays of the image will converge different times, we employ a dynamic batching method that composes batches of points for inference based on a mask buffer which tracks rays that have converged to the surface or reached the maximum number of steps.
+Local shading requires the surface normal at the hit point.
+For SDFs, the unit normal vector is immediately revealed as the spatial gradient (i.e., $∂f_{θ}/∂\x$).
+This can be computed by finite differences or back propagation through the network.